DDFT-Modelling/NLCH/README.md

 The code was tested using Matlab R2023b and R2024a.
 The fastest kernel creation times (to date) can be achieved in R2023b.

+### Additional Python code

+Two additional notebooks are presented:

+* [`Exact singular convolutions.ipynb`](Exact%20singular%20convolutions.ipynb) contains a lengthly computation of the Newtonian potential against a constant function for a small neighbourhood: $[K \ast \iota_{ B_\infty (\varepsilon) (\cdot) \cap [0,1]^2 }] (x)$.
+Many constants related to this evaluation are computed analytically here and the result is plotted against several values of $\varepsilon$.

+* [`Exact singular convolutions - Numerical test.ipynb`](Exact%20singular%20convolutions%20-%20Numerical%20test.ipynb) computationally verifies the analytical formulas obtained in the previous notebook using simple quadrature methods that circumvent the singularity.

 ---

 ## About `MultiShape`

 `MultiShape` is a library developed by Ben Goddard, Rory Mills-Williams, John Pearson, and Jonna Roden.
 It builds spectral element methods based on the `2DChebClass` library.
 The baseline package can be found in the public repository [`MultiShape`](https://bitbucket.org/bdgoddard/multishapepublic/src/master/).
-A detailed presentation can be donut in **[1]**.
+A detailed presentation can be found in **[1]**.

 ---